 SMU urges anyone who has experienced sexual assault to

-alert police as soon as it is safe to do so, in addition to
+alert police as soon as

 obtaining medical care and a sexual assault exam that will preserve